HAlex94/odin-recipes/README.md

 # odin-recipes
-In this project, I put together a simple HTML based websitie with some recipies of some of my favorite foods.
+In this project, I put together a simple HTML based website with some recipies of my favorite foods.
 Enjoy!

 **Skills Learned**
 * Structure of a basic HTML script